Cyphs/SteamDeckSTR/README.md

 5. Map J: to Internal games and K: to SD Card games in Vortex
    * E: Is the SD Card root
 6. [Delete all Creation Club content](https://wiki.tiltedphoques.com/tilted-online/guides/troubleshooting/disabling-the-anniversary-editions-creation-club-content) (Survival, Fishing, _ResourcePack, etc.) to reduce bugs and crashes with STR
-   * They'll be backed up to `$HOME/.Cyphs/SteamDeckSTR-master/CC Backup/` in case you need them again, but can also be restored by verifying game files on Steam
+   * They'll be backed up to `/home/deck/.Cyphs/SteamDeckSTR-master/CC Backup/` in case you need them again, but can also be restored by verifying game files on Steam

 **This may take a few minutes!**

 ## Generate the Game Data

-* After installing Vortex, don't run it yet.
-Right-click on Skyrim Special Edition, go to Properties > Compatibility > Force it to use GE-Proton8-27
+* After installing Vortex, **don't run it yet**.
+In the Steam Library: right-click on Skyrim Special Edition, go to Properties > Compatibility > Force it to use GE-Proton8-27

 * Run the game normally through Steam so it can generate all necessary data for it to work correctly such as setting SkyrimPrefs.ini and syncing your cloud saves from Steam cloud.

 * You can also add `SteamDeck=0 %command%` to the Launch Options under General in the Properties for the game on Steam before running to change the graphics settings.
 For best performance it might be a good idea to lower it down to High from Ultra.
 Remove the launch option afterwards.

-* You can also start a new character now since it's recommended to create one without mods, CC content/Anniversary Upgrade DLC removed and play alone until at least escaping from Helgen and exiting the cave.
-Creating a character with other mods or CC content then removing them later can cause major issues, so make sure once again that those are removed first.
+* You can start a new character now if not already done since it's recommended to create one without mods, CC content/Anniversary Upgrade DLC removed and play alone until at least escaping from Helgen and exiting the cave.
+Creating a character with other mods or CC content and then removing them later can cause major issues, so make sure once again that those are removed first.

-* Exit the game if running.
+* Exit the game if running and proceed to running Vortex for the first time.

 ## Setting up Vortex